 4. Dress Like You're Going Out.
 Put on something that makes you feel good.
 Your favourite shirt, pants, or outfit.
 Dress up.
 It will empower you.
 What you wear has an effect on your confidence.

 5. Clean or Rearrange your Workspace.
 If you're living in a space that you've been planning to rearrange do it now.
 Put in the hour or two or five and make it happen.
 Create a great workspace and thrive.

 6. Eat Healthy Lunches and Dinners - my wife and I enjoy Fresh Prep for the quality and creative meals.
 This of course is when I'm not eating bacon or chips.
 But hey, cheat days are cool too.
 Just not daily.

-7. Go for a Walk around Lunchtime - One of the most underrated forms of exercise is walking.
+7. Exercise - Go for a Walk around Lunchtime - One of the most underrated forms of exercise is walking.
 The best days last week for us consisted of prioritizing a walk at lunchtime.
 Rain or shine, go outside at lunchtime and walk, if you can. or if you're not sure how to get started here's a great comprehensive article that personal trainer Andy at Homegym101.com recommends.

 8. Afterwork Walks / Hikes too. @ 4 or 5pm.
 Repeat that walk again after work.
 Or instead if you can't go out at lunch.
 And if you can get away from the city go for a hike on a trail or in the woods, as long as you know there won't be hundreds of your neighbours all heading there too.

 9 .
 Pets.
 Get pets.
 The Time is Now.
 Pets, specifically dogs and cats, are full of unconditional love.
 They will make you laugh.
 They need saving too.
 Our two cats were from a rescue shelter called Tinykittens.